 Preview and book WeHo hotels

-The James opens in Spring 2017, and there are 16 other lovely and iconic boutique hotels, each a fabulous destination in itself.
+The Jeremy opens in late-Summer 2017, and there are 16 other lovely and iconic boutique hotels, each a fabulous destination in itself.

 Walking around town is a great way to get the vibe.
 Start your vaca with these highlights: